 • How often do you meet with clients?

-There is a difference between a team that sees itself as merely a service provider, versus one that sees itself as a strategic partner with a valuable perspective for organizational improvement.
-Their objective, independent perspective along with industry understanding and experience puts them in a place to see strengths, weaknesses, opportunities, and threats facing the organization that might not be as visible to internal management.
+There is a significant difference between a team that views itself as merely a service provider and one that perceives itself as a strategic partner with a valuable perspective for organizational improvement.
+Their objective, independent perspective, combined with industry understanding and experience, puts them in a position to identify the strengths, weaknesses, opportunities, and threats facing the organization that might not be as visible to internal management.